EternityForest/AnyoneCanDoIt/MathELI5.md

 ## Area of a triangle

-The area of a triangle is half that of the smallest rectangle it would fit in, if the base of it ran along one of the sides of the rectangle.
+The area of a triangle that has a right angle is half that of the smallest rectangle it would fit in, if the base of it ran along one of the sides of the rectangle.

+Apparently, *any* triangle has an area of half of (base * height), no matter the shape.

 Consider a triangle with a base that is 1 unit wide.
 At the tip, it has zero width.